Find Trade Colleges

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-There were about 109,300 jobs for Cabinetmaker or Bench Carpenter in 2016 (in the United States).
+In 2016, there was an estimated number of 109,300 jobs in the United States for Cabinetmaker or Bench Carpenter.
 New jobs are being produced at a rate of 2.3% which is below the national average.
 The Bureau of Labor Statistics predicts 2,500 new jobs for Cabinetmaker or Bench Carpenter by 2026.
 Due to new job openings and attrition, there will be an average of 11,500 job openings in this field each year.

 undefined